Skip to main content

 Score individually

 Evaluators type scores and free-text justifications into Word docs.
-2–3 days per evaluator.
+2 to 3 days per evaluator.

 4